 - Bone thinning can happen with long term treatment and you may have bisphosphonate drugs to prevent this

-- Men taking goserelin may find that the levels of sugar in their blood can change – the levels will be checked by regular blood tests.
+- Raised blood sugar levels – you will have regular blood tests to check the levels.
 If you are diabetic, you will have to take extra care in checking your blood sugar levels

 - An allergic reaction causing sudden itching and a rash on the skin, swelling of the face, lips or tongue and wheezing or breathing problems – tell your doctor or nurse straight away if you have this

 - Damage to heart muscle, which is usually temporary but for a small number of people may be permanent – your doctor will check your heart during treatment

 - Feeling or being sick is usually mild and can be controlled by anti sickness medicines